Skip to main content

 application_idstring(Optional) This Application's API key is injected into a pre-configured BasisTheory JS SDK instance passed into the transform.
 Must be a public or private Application Type.

-configurationmap(Optional) A key-value map of all configuration name and values for a Proxy Transform
+configurationmap<string, string>(Optional) A string key and string value map of all configuration name and values for a Proxy Transform

 created_byuuid(Optional) The ID of the user or Application that created the Proxy